-Older people still wear traditional Arabic clothing, while the younger ones find them outdated and out of style.
+Older people still wear traditional Arabic clothing, while the younger ones find them outdated and outdated.

-Therefore, to give you a better understanding of how most Arabs are dressing now, in 2022, the section below details Arabic clothing choices by country.
+Therefore, to better understand how most Arabs are dressing now, in 2023, the section below details Arabic clothing choices by country.

 What Are The Main Arabs Dress Codes?

-The main Arab clothing dress code depends according to the country we’re looking at, and even the age of the wearers.
+The leading Arab clothing dress code depends according to the country we’re looking at and even the age of the wearers.

-However, one dress code rule is sure, and that’s to dress modestly or decently.
+However, one dress code rule is sure: to dress modestly or decently.